schorschii/OCO-Server/docs/Server-Installation.md

 # OCO: Server Installation

+## Docker
+Docker is currently used for development/testing purposes only.
+For productive environments, please set up a dedicated server as described below.

 ## Basic Setup
 0. Install PHP (7.3 or newer) with ZIP & DOM modules, MySQL/MariaDB and Apache2 on a Linux server (Debian recommended).
    ```